Trends in Prisoner Litigation, as the PLRA Enters Adulthood

 by David Reutter

 Pennsylvania’s Erie County Prison (ECP) agreed to pay $65,000 to settle a federal lawsuit claiming a guard used excessive force on a prisoner, causing brain damage.

-Jerome McCallion was housed in ECP’s Restrictive Housing ...
+Jerome McCallion was housed in ECP’s Restrictive Housing Unit in ...

 Grand Jury Report: Prisoners in Charge at Mississippi County Jail

 The prisoners seem to be in control of the Hinds County, Mississippi Detention Center because the jail does not have enough staff to adequately monitor them, according to a scathing Hinds County Grand Jury report filed on October 2, 2014 in County Circuit Court.
 The grand jury members inspected the facility, which became the focus of a U.S. Department of Justice civil rights investigation to determine if prisoners were in danger of violence following a March 2014 riot that left one prisoner dead and at least seven others injured.

 “We noted that there were not enough officers to secure the Jail,” the report said.
 “Those officers that were on duty there were frightened of the inmates.
 The inmates seemed to be in control of the Jail as a result of the shortage of guards.”

 The grand jury laid the blame directly at the feet of Hinds County Sheriff Tyrone Lewis.
 “After hearing from the Sheriff and his team, we are of the opinion that Sheriff Lewis is incompetent to oversee the jail or keep pretrial detainees or state inmates in a safe manner or to keep the ...